nrc/why-rust/content/index.md

 # What is Rust?

-- "New" & safe systems programming language
+- Safe systems programming language
-  - Developed by Mozilla research, v1.0 released in 2015
+  - Sponsored by Mozilla Research, v1.0 released in 2015
+  - 2018 edition launched at the end of 2018
 - Multiparadigm
   - Imperative, structured, functional, concurrent, generic, compiled
 - Static strong typing